Next: defvar, Previous: copy-region-as-kill, Up: Cutting & Storing Text [Contents][Index]

 things.
 However, it is worth looking at the two arguments passed to

-.
-These are XFIXNUM (start)
+del_range_1.
+These are XFIXNUM (start) and

-XFIXNUM (end)
+XFIXNUM (end).

-As far as the C language is concerned, start
+As far as the C language is concerned, start and end are two

 opaque values that mark the beginning and end of the region to be deleted.